ds-jrg/xgnn-dl/README.md

 ## Abstract

-Graph Neural Networks (GNNs) have emerged as powerful tools for node and graph classification on graph-structured data, but they lack explainability, particularly when it comes to understanding their behavior at global level.
-Current research mainly utilizes subgraphs of the input as local explanations and generates graphs as global explanations.
-However, these graph-based methods have limited expressiveness in explaining a class with multiple sufficient explanations.
-To achieve more expressive explanations, we propose utilizing class ex- pressions (CEs) from the field of description logic (DL).
-We demonstrate our approach on heterogeneous graphs with different node types, which we explain with CEs in the description logic EL.
-To identify the most fitting explanation, we construct multiple graphs for each CE and aggregate their
+Graph Neural Networks (GNNs) are effective for node classification in graph-structured data, but they lack explainability, especially at the global level.
+Current research mainly utilizes subgraphs of the input as local explanations or generates new graphs as global explanations.
+However, these graph-based methods are limited in their ability to explain classes with multiple sufficient explanations.
+To provide more expressive explanations, we propose utilizing class expressions (CEs) from the field of description logic (DL).
+Our approach explains heterogeneous graphs with different types of nodes using CEs in the EL description logic.
+To identify the best explanation among multiple candidate explanations, we employ and compare two different scoring functions: (1) For a given CE, we construct multiple graphs, have the GNN make a prediction for each graph, and aggregate the predicted scores.
+(2) We score the CE in terms of fidelity, i.e., we compare the predictions of the GNN to the predictions by the CE on a separate validation set.
+Instead of subgraph-based explanations, we offer CE-based explanations.
-GNN output.
-In contrast to optimizing the GNN, as a baseline we optimize the CE’s fidelity directly on a validation dataset.
-Our approach offers a more expressive mechanism for explaining GNNs in node classification tasks and addresses the limitations of existing graph-based explanations

 ## Explanations to the Code